-Yes, it's totally reductive to exile the entirety of contemporary art into the 'frivolity box', but it is hard when you as a viewer find it hard to grasp the point behind artworks rooted in more complex theory.
-As my old pal Adorno always says, "artworks have no truth without determinate negation".
+Yes, it's totally reductive to exile the entirety of contemporary art into the 'frivolity box,' but it is hard when you as a viewer find it hard to grasp the point behind artworks rooted in more complex theory.
+As my old pal Adorno always says, "artworks have no truth without determinate negation."

-Seemingly, a lot of the point of contemporary art is to blow open the viewer's meandering ideas of reality, to pierce normalcy and offer an alternative way of seeing: offering reimagined world views is not frivolousness, it is incredibly beneficial to the viewer, however to have the time and the educational understanding to do so in a space like Frieze is an incredibly privileged act, and that should be remembered.
+Seemingly, a lot of the point of contemporary art is to blow open the viewer's meandering ideas of reality, to pierce normalcy and offer an alternative way of seeing: offering reimagined world views is not frivolousness, it is incredibly beneficial to the viewer.
+However to have the time and the educational understanding to do so in a space like Frieze is an incredibly privileged act, and that should be remembered.

 There's a good few art critics who think it vulgar to claim that a lot of contemporary art is dictated by commerce.
-But since one of the world's biggest art fairs—Frieze, which just happened in London this weekend—is essentially an art supermarket sponsored by a massive German Bank, where everything from jars of Frankfurters to blow up speech bubbles are on sale, it's clear that a lot of the art serves as a money making venture for its makers and investors.
+But since one of the world's biggest art fairs— Frieze, which just happened in London this weekend — is essentially an art supermarket sponsored by a massive German Bank, where everything from jars of Frankfurters to blow up speech bubbles are on sale, it's clear that a lot of the art serves as a money-making venture for its makers and investors.
 That's not necessarily shameful though: artists have to eat.

 The question of whether all contemporary art has a political and civic responsibility is a tricky one.
-How does someone define 'political responsibility' when a piece of art will invoke multifarious responses among different people: a piece will speak differently to me, than to a very wealthy artistically-educated person, than to a person who has no time or patience for art full-stop because of other priorities, for example.
+How does someone define 'political responsibility' when a piece of art will invoke multifarious responses among different people: a piece will speak differently to me, than to a very wealthy artistically-educated person, than to a person who has no time or patience for art because of other priorities.
 Can contemporary art ever capture the urgency or true reality of political struggle or injustice anyway?
 How politically responsible is an artist who will sell said work to a private collector, to show their friends over dinner?
 With contemporary art's inextricable link to finance, do popular political trends just become another means of cashing in?
 It is naive to claim that 'all art should be political', but it is shame that there is often a dilemma between commerce, artistic viability, and honest praxis.

 Despite the problematic financial structure of Frieze, it is often the artists who are perhaps exercising their political and civic responsibility in bringing ideas and imagery into the space that wouldn't usually reach that specific platform who stand out.
 Wolfgang Tillmans, who spoke on a panel toward the end of Frieze week, where he was celebrated for his Vote Remain campaign works during the talk.
-"Well I can't lead anymore, because I could speak as a UK citizen and campaign as a Londoner—but now 37% want to take you outside of the EU," he told onlookers.
+"Well I can't lead anymore, because I could speak as a UK citizen and campaign as a Londoner — but now 37% want to take you outside of the EU," he told onlookers.
 "I find it shocking how the political rhetoric has shifted."
 He retained that the artist's voice should be used for political good, and to widen conversations about injustices and the state of the world.

 But for some this will mean nothing, and what about for others whose lived reality is the poverty line or below?
-When questioning the political inherency of contemporary art it—obviously—comes down to the viewer's experience.
+When questioning the political inherency of contemporary art it — obviously — comes down to the viewer's experience.
 But how honestly political can you be in a space like Frieze, when in order to be even aware of the fair you have to be a well known artist, a successful journalist, or someone who is incredibly interested in art, and has the time and money to access London, access art, and access Frieze.

 Perhaps the artists shown at Frieze don't have to have a political message, or be commenting on the social or political state of the world.
 Maybe it's okay to produce art to make money to fund your real practice which would never fly in a place like Frieze.
-Because art which fulfils a type of civic or political responsibility is perhaps art which by its very nature would not work inside the giant tent, among the leading collectors and money spenders of the 'art world'.
+Because art which fulfills a type of civic or political responsibility is perhaps art which by its very nature would not work inside the giant tent, among the leading collectors and money spenders of the 'art world'.